andreaferretti/factor-tutorial/README.md

     "hello" ch get to

 This works fine, since we had set the reader first.

+Now, for the interesting part: we will start a second Factor instance and communicate via message sending.
+Factor transparently supports sending messages over the network, serializing values with the `serialize` vocabulary.

+Start another instance of Factor, and run a node server on it.
+We will use the word `<inet4>`, that creates an IPv4 address from a host and a port, and the `<node-server>` constructor

+    USE: concurrency.distributed
+    f 9000 <inet4> <node-server> start-server

+Here we have used `f` as host, which just stands for localhost.
+We will also start a thread that keeps a running count of the numbers it has received.

+    FROM: concurrency.messaging => send receive ;
+    : add ( x -- y ) receive + dup . add ;
+    [ 0 add ] "adder" spawn

+Once we have started the server, we can make a thread available with `register-remote-thread`:

+    dup name>> register-remote-thread

+Now we switch to the other instance of Factor.
+Here we will receive a reference to the remote thread and start sending numbers to it.
+The address of a thread is just the address of its server and the name we have registered the thread with, so we obtain a reference to our adder thread with

+    f 9000 <inet4> "adder" <remote-thread>

+Now, we reimport `send` just to be sure (there is an overlap with a word having the same name in `io.sockets`, that we have imported)

+    FROM: concurrency.messaging => send receive ;

+and we can start sending numbers to it.
+Try `3 over send`, and then `8 over send` - you should see the running total printed in the other Factor instance.

 Where to go from here?
 ----------------------